 I recently saw a link to an article on Conde Nast Traveler’s website that drew my attention: How Grubhub, Uber Eats, and Other Meal-Delivery Apps are Killing Hotel Room Service.
 This made me think of the all times I’ve ordered room service at a hotel.
 We usually had spent a long day traveling or sightseeing and the last thing we wanted to do was wander around a strange city to find a place to eat.
-So getting comfortable in our room and having food delivered sounded great.
+So being comfortable in our room and getting food delivery sounded great.

 When I was younger, room service entailed pulling out the phone book and looking for a local Chinese restaurant or pizza place.
 Dinner often looked like this: